Graduateshotline

 Is Psychology a good career choice?

-A degree in psychology has a lot of advantages from a career standpoint, but picking the right school and major will make a big difference in terms of career and salary after graduation.
+A degree in psychology has many advantages from a career standpoint, but picking the right school and foremost will make a big difference in career and salary after graduation.
 An individual with a degree in psychology can expect to earn anywhere from $50,000 to $120,000 as a starting salary.
-However, it is important to keep in mind that the salary will rise or fall depending on factors such as the job's location, the employer, and the work itself.
+However, it is essential to remember that the wage will rise or fall depending on the job's location, the employer, and the work itself.

-Psychology is also a common major for students who are pursuing a degree in a related field, such as criminal justice or public administration.
+Psychology is also a typical major for students pursuing a degree in a related field, such as criminal justice or public administration.
 This allows students to broaden their job prospects, raise their salary potential, and advance their careers.
-Since the work market is becoming increasingly difficult, many students are not dependent exclusively on one job opportunity after graduation.
+Since the work market is becoming increasingly complex, many students are not dependent exclusively on one job opportunity after graduation.

-Most psychology majors go on to work as psychologists; while many go on to work as counselors or in the Human Resources department, where they work closely with corporations.
-A major must be chosen based on a specific career goal in order to be able to achieve that goal.
+Most psychology majors go on to work as psychologists, while many go on to work as counselors or in the Human Resources department, where they work closely with corporations.
+A major must be chosen based on a specific career goal in order to achieve that goal.

 List of accredited psychology programs